turingschool/lesson_plans/ruby_03-professional_rails_applications/assessment.md

 * Using ActiveRecord to filter data (`.where`, `.find_by`, `.includes`, `.joins`) and run [calculations](http://api.rubyonrails.org/classes/ActiveRecord/Calculations.html)
 * How to avoid [common security pitfalls](fundamental_rails_security.md)
 * Be able to explain all lines of code in your project
-* Any requirements from the previous two Modules
+* Any concepts covered in the previous two Modules

 ## Expectations